NZNOG/website/index.md

 ## Annual Conference
 Our annual conference provides both an opportunity to exchange technical information, and a high-value opportunity for NZ’s networking staff to ‘network’ amongst themselves.
 This is New Zealand’s only technical networking conference.

-[NZNOG Conference 2025](conferences/nznog-2025) will be held in Napier on the week of 7 - 11 April 2025.
+[NZNOG Conference 2026](conferences/nznog-2026) will be held in Christchurch on the week of 23-27 March 2026.

+[NZNOG Conference 2025](conferences/nznog-2025) was held in Napier.

 [NZNOG Conference 2024](conferences/nznog-2024) was held in Nelson.